Table of Contents[Hide][Show]

-I first came across the benefits of magnesium years ago when I bought the book “Magnesium: The Miracle Mineral” by Dr Sandra Cabot.
-It's had good use over the years and it never ceases to amaze me just how many benefits magnesium really has, for everyone, and for people with diabetes, too.
+We first stumbled across the benefits of magnesium years ago in a book “Magnesium: The Miracle Mineral” by Dr Sandra Cabot.
+It’s had good use over the years and it never ceases to amaze just how many benefits magnesium really has, for everyone, and for people with diabetes, too.

 Magnesium deficiency has been linked to atherosclerosis/ heart disease and heart attack, alterations in blood lipids/ cholesterol, alterations in blood sugar, type 2 diabetes, hypertension, kidney stones, premenstrual syndrome and psychiatric disorders, and the list goes on.